Community and Court Interpreters of Ohio Bylaws

 As institutional membership is in the name of the organization and not an individual, institutional members do not receive a vote.

-Each active member shall have access to a membership directory, information and minutes of CCIO meetings, as well as notification of conferences and workshops sponsored or co-sponsored by CCIO and of special meetings of the membership to be held by the CCIO Board.
+Each active member shall have access to a membership directory, as well as notification of conferences and workshops sponsored or co-sponsored by CCIO and of any and all meetings of the membership to be held by the CCIO Board.

 Each active member in good standing shall be allowed one vote in matters put before the body of CCIO by the Board of Officers.